The curse of isotropy: from principal components to principal subspaces: Discussion

 Principal subspace analysis paves the way to numerous extensions.
-First, one could deal with non-Gaussian data (exponential families, Gaussians on manifolds~\cite{pennec_intrinsic_2006}, deep generative models etc.).
-In that case, the maximum likelihood estimate might not be explicit and one might require tools from optimization on Riemannian manifolds~\cite{absil_optimization_2009} (flag manifolds~\cite{ye_optimization_2022, zhu_practical_2024} or symmetric positive-definite (SPD) matrices~\cite{groisser_geometric_2017}).
-Second, one should investigate more advanced model selection strategies from Bayesian statistics, like an extension of Minka's criterion~\cite{minka_automatic_2000}.
-If in addition the maximum likelihood estimate is not explicit, then model selection could be embedded in a shrinkage method~\cite{tibshirani_regression_1996} or stratified optimization~\cite{leygonie_gradient_2023, olikier_first-order_2023} framework.
-Third, since PSA models are nothing but parsimonious Gaussian models, one could simply extend them into parsimonious Gaussian mixture models~\cite{tipping_mixtures_1999}.
-The eigenvalue-equalization principle could actually be applied to any problem relying on symmetric matrices, like variational Bayesian methods~\cite{lambert_limited-memory_2023} or spectral geometry problems.
-Notably, we think that the PSA methodology could extend to spectral graph theory and applications~\cite{ng_spectral_2001,belkin_laplacian_2003,lefevre_perturbation_2023}, where relatively-close Laplacian eigenvalues are common (related to shape symmetries) and might be especially problematic for spectral embedding and spectral matching~\cite{lombaert_diffeomorphic_2013}.
-Fourth, any method relying on flags of subspaces~\cite{nishimori_riemannian_2006, ma_flag_2021, szwagier_rethinking_2023, mankovich_chordal_2023, mankovich_fun_2024} could benefit from our framework to select an adapted flag type, whose choice has been canonical or heuristic up to now.
+First, one could deal with non-Gaussian data ({elliptical distributions}, Gaussians on manifolds~\cite{pennec_intrinsic_2006}, {Lie group orbits~\cite{ennes_liedetect_2025},} deep generative models etc.).
+In that case, the maximum likelihood estimate might not be explicit and one might require tools from optimization on Riemannian manifolds~\cite{absil_optimization_2009} (flag manifolds~\cite{ye_optimization_2022, zhu_practical_2024,szwagier_nested_2025}, symmetric positive-definite matrices~\cite{groisser_geometric_2017}{, etc.}) {or stratified spaces~\cite{leygonie_gradient_2023,olikier_first-order_2023}}.
+Second, one should investigate {alternative approaches for grouping similar eigenvalues.} {Some ideas---such as penalizing the likelihood with $\ell^1$-penalties on the eigengaps~\cite{szwagier_eigengap_2025}, bootstrap-based eigenvalue-eigenvector stability analysis and Bayesian frameworks~\cite{minka_automatic_2000}---are discussed in Section~\ref{appsec:alternatives}.} Third, since PSA models are nothing but parsimonious Gaussian models, one could simply extend them into parsimonious Gaussian \textit{mixture} models~{\cite{tipping_mixtures_1999,bouveyron_high-dimensional_2007,szwagier_parsimonious_2025}}.
+The eigenvalue-equalization principle could actually be applied to any problem relying on symmetric matrices, like variational {inference}~\cite{lambert_limited-memory_2023} or spectral geometry.
+Notably, we think that the PSA methodology could extend to spectral graph theory and applications~\cite{ng_spectral_2001,belkin_laplacian_2003,lefevre_perturbation_2023}, where relatively-close Laplacian eigenvalues are common (related to shape symmetries) and might be especially problematic for spectral embedding and spectral matching~\cite{lombaert_focusr_2013}.
+Fourth, any method relying on flags of subspaces~\cite{nishimori_riemannian_2006, ma_flag_2021, szwagier_rethinking_2023, mankovich_chordal_2023, mankovich_fun_2024,mankovich_flag_2025} could benefit from our framework to select an adapted flag type, whose choice has been canonical or heuristic up to now.